endeavouros-team/power-profiles-switcher/README.md

 # power-profiles-switcher
-a simple switche rfor power-profiles (power-profiles-daemon)
+a simple switcher for power-profiles (power-profiles-daemon)